yz778/hyprview/README.md

 # hyprview

 `hyprview` is a Hyprland plugin that provides a GNOME-style overview.
-It can display windows from the current workspace, all workspaces on a monitor, or include special workspaces, organizing them in a grid for easy navigation.
+It can display windows from the current workspace, all workspaces on a monitor, or include special workspaces, organizing them in an adaptive grid layout for easy navigation.

+The grid layout adapts to the number of windows:
+- **1 window:** Displayed at 80% screen size, centered
+- **2 windows:** 2×1 grid
+- **3-4 windows:** 2×2 grid
+- **5-9 windows:** 3×3 grid
+- **10+ windows:** 4×N grid

 https://github.com/user-attachments/assets/c0553bfe-6357-48e5-a4d0-50068096d800